Logan-Martin/Air_Hockey_Table__Pi-in-the-Sky-Project/Planning.md

 ## Code

 ## Bill_Of_Materials

 #### Materials:
-- Wood (for sides)
+- Wood _(for sides)_
 - Acrylic
-- 3D print filament (preferably black for most things)
+- 3D print filament _(preferably black for most things)_

 #### Specific Components:
 - Computer Fans
 - Rasberry Pi
-- LCD or screen in general to keep score (and possibly show more info, maybe a user interface?)
+- LCD or screen in general to keep score _(and possibly show more info, maybe a user interface?)_
 - Buttons (reset score button)
 - Switch (on/off)
-- Distance resistor or photo resistor (know when someone scores)
+- Distance resistor or photo resistor _(know when someone scores)_
+- screws, nuts
+- batteries + battery pack

 ##### (EXTRA) If we have extra time:
 - Something for playing sound effects